 Elder Rob Barbadoro came to faith at the age of 28 after about 3 years of searching for the truth.
 The Lord revealed himself in many ways, but one of the most powerful was through friendships - those he developed with believers in the years leading up to his conversion, and the already existing ones with people who became believers after having known them for years.
 Their reverence for God, their commitment to his truth, and their earnest desire to follow the Lord affected Rob profoundly.
 He knew there was something special about the God they worshiped.
 Rob began attending Covenant in 2002 and also serves as an usher and Sunday School teacher.
 In his free moments, he enjoys time with his wife, Laura and 3 children Jacob, Luke and Hannah.
 He also likes visiting with friends, catching an occasional baseball game, playing ping-pong and reading.

-Deacon Tom Buhay became a believer during his college days at Bloomsburg University.
-He was listening to Oliver Greene's sermons and was simultaneously receiving guidance from a co-worker at a local accounting firm and also from the university’s ministry contact for DiscipleMakers.
-In 2008 Tom and his wife Jill started attending Covenant.
-Tom has served as an usher, been a member of the church softball team, helped with collections for Operation Christmas Child and has set up for various events.
-His hobbies include fantasy baseball, watching sporting events, WWII history and when time allows, genealogy.
+Deacon Tom Buhay became a believer during college at Bloomsburg University.
+He was listening to Oliver Greene's sermons on the radio and was simultaneously receiving guidance from a co-worker at a local accounting firm and from the university’s ministry contact for DiscipleMakers.
+In 2008, Tom and his wife Jill started attending Covenant.
+They have a 6-year-old daughter named Skylar.
+Tom has previously served six years as a Deacon at Covenant.
+He has been a member of the church softball team and assisted with set up for various events.
+Tom enjoys following sports, especially baseball, as well as WWII history and geography.

 Deacon Mitch Keating was brought to faith during his upbringing in the Methodist church.
 He and his wife Sarah began attending Covenant in 2006 with their son Caleb.
 They have since been joined by sons Noah and Micah and daughter Jane.
 Mitch has served as an usher, worship leader, small group leader and substitute Sunday School teacher.
 In his spare time he enjoys movies, books, music and coaching various children’s sports teams.